Special Needs Pets

 Cat bad behavior shows

 Sometimes, pet owners are unaware that their pet has a “special need.”
-This is sometimes assessed after we have cared for the pet.
-In this situation, Shannon will bring it to the pet owner’s attention in an understanding and suggestive manner.
-She will try to educate, make suggestions, and do her best to work out a plan of action with the pet owner.
-If she feels that the pet owner is not willing or has not taken the necessary steps to work with Shannon and their pet to properly handle their pet’s needs, we will refuse to care for the pet.
-Shannon must act in the best interest of the pet and ensure the safety and well-being of all involved in the pet’s care.
+This is sometimes assessed after they have cared for the pet.
+In this situation, pet-sitters will bring it to the pet owner’s attention in an understanding and suggestive manner.
+They will try to educate, make suggestions, and do their best to work out a plan of action with the pet owner.
+If they feel that the pet owner is not willing or has not taken the necessary steps to work with the pet-sitters and their pet to properly handle their pet’s needs, they will refuse to care for the pet.
+Pet-Sitters must act in the best interest of the pet and ensure the safety and well-being of all involved in the pet’s care.

 Success Stories and References

-We are always willing to provide references and share success stories about the “Special Needs” pets we care for!
-Their owners are also willing to share their experiences of working with Shannon and the strides we’ve made together with their pets.
-After all, their success stories are our success stories!
+They are always willing to provide references and share success stories about the “Special Needs” pets they care for!
+Their owners are also willing to share their experiences of working with pet-sitters and the strides they’ve made together with their pets.
+After all, their success stories are their success stories!

 Philosophy on Pet Care

-NOTE: ONLY Shannon will personally work with pets with aggression issues to avoid putting her pet sitters at risk or in unnecessary danger.
+NOTE: ONLY Pet-Sitters will personally work with pets with aggression issues to avoid putting their pet sitters at risk or in unnecessary danger.